Kintyre/ksconf/docs/source/dyn/cli.rst

     optional arguments:
       -h, --help            show this help message and exit --conf TYPE           Explicitly set the configuration file type.
-By default this is derived from CONF, but sometime it's helpful set this explicitly.
-Can be any valid Splunk conf file type, example include 'app', 'props', 'tags',
+By default, this is derived from CONF, but sometimes it's helpful to set this explicitly.
+Can be any valid Splunk conf file type.
+Examples include: 'app', 'props', 'tags', 'savedsearches', etc.
-                            'savedsearches', and so on.
       -m META, --meta META  Specify one or more '.meta' files to determine the desired read & write ACLs, owner, and sharing for objects in the CONF file.